Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 2. On the right hand side of the screen selected 'new' drop down menu then selected 'create new app'.
 3. Entered an app name and selected create app.
 4. Selected Connect to git hub.
-5. Entered the name of the repo from github I wanted to use.
+5. Entered the name of the repo from GitHub I wanted to use.
 6. Once linked to git hub selected 'settings'.
 7. Selected 'reveal config vars'
 8. On the config vars menu added all my environment variables including secret key.
 9. Selected 'deploy' from menu and enabled automatic deploys.
-10. Site automatically deploys when new code is pushed up to github.
+10. Site automatically deploys when new code is pushed up to GitHub.
 11. Selected 'open app' in the top right corner to view live site.

 <a name="credits"></a>